michalskokalski21/product-review-analysis/README.md

 ![Best Rating vs Worst Rating by Desciption_Length](images/porównanie_długości_opisów_Ocena_1_vs_ocena_5.png)

-### Product Availability vs Sales Volume by Number of Images
+### Product Count vs Sales Volume by Number of Images

 This visualization compares the number of available products with the total number of purchases depending on the amount of product images
 ![Product Availability vs Sales Volume](images/dostęność_produktów_w_sklepie_vs_to_co_klienci_realnie_kupują.png)